 Analysis and Test Results

 Our top scorer in this metric was the Herschel Fourteen.
 This pack is classy and simple, plus it comes in a ton of color options.
-Its tapered shape is flattering and lays flat, whether worn in front or in back.
-We felt like it was hard to go wrong with this one as a fashion statement.
-Our runner up in this category was the Tinyat Travel, which has a slim, narrow shape that contours to the body well.
+Its tapered shape is flattering and lays flat, whether worn in front or in the back.
+It was hard to go wrong with this one as a fashion statement.
+Our runner-up in this category was the Tinyat Travel, which has a slim, narrow shape that contours to the body well.
 It also comes in a wide variety of colors and fun patterns, which we love.

 The least-adjustable packs are the Veckle Clear and the Fitter's Niche, which only have 28 inches and 22 inches of range, respectively.
 The Fitter's Niche pack has quite a bit of elasticity to it, but this band tended to dig in when worn too tight.

 Our mission with this review is to guide you toward the perfect modern fanny pack to suit your on-the-go needs and remind the world that these packs can be convenient and stylish accessories to boot.
 Though they haven't gotten the respect they deserve in the past, we feel we're in the midst of a fanny pack revolution.
 Whether you're heading out for an afternoon hike or it's day six of a week-long music festival, a fanny pack has your back (or front) and will keep your supplies close and easy to access.
 We hope that our enthusiasm for fanny packs will inspire and guide you toward the right pack to suit your needs.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More